 This declaration is required by the DBP Regulation.
-The purpose of this declaration is to create additional transparency regarding the specialist advice used by a design practitioner in developing a regulated design.
+The purpose of this declaration is to create additional transparency for specialist advice used by a design practitioner in developing a regulated design.

-The term 'specialist advice' is not defined in the DBP legislation and therefore has a dictionary meaning.
-Note: 'specialist advice' is not the same as 'specialist work' (as defined under s34 of the DBP Act).
+The term "specialist advice" is not defined in the DBP legislation and therefore has a dictionary meaning.
+Note: "specialist advice" is not the same as "specialist work" (as defined under the Act).